Woman Dies in Arizona Desert After Hike With Cop Who Has History of Lying

 “Once you get off the trail you’re in trouble,” he said.
 “Now you’re just walking through the Sonoran Desert.”

-But Buttaro took aim at Dizdar, writing that he should have known better than to leave Tramonte alone given that he is a police officer and first responder.
+But Buttaro took aim at Dizdar, writing that he should have known better than to leave Tramonte alone given that he is a first responder.
 “He clearly has no regard for her safety,” she wrote.

 When reached by The Daily Beast, Buttaro said she was aware of Dizdar’s history of police misconduct, but declined to comment further, citing the open investigation into Tramonte’s death.
 Attempts to reach Tramonte’s family for this story were unsuccessful.